-- Successfully defending an Associate Justice of the New Jersey Supreme Court against efforts by the Governor and Senate to commence impeachment proceedings against him;
+- Successful defense of an Associate Justice of the New Jersey Supreme Court against efforts by the Governor and Senate to commence impeachment proceedings against him;

-- Acting as lead counsel coordinating litigation in the U.S., the U.K., Japan and Spain in the recovery of over $85 million on behalf of one of the world's leading electronic manufacturers;
+- Acting as lead counsel coordinating litigation in the U.S., the U.K., Japan and Spain in the recovery of over $85 million on behalf of one of the world’s leading electronics manufacturers;

-- Defending the central figure in the federal criminal investigation into fraud and corruption in connection with efforts by coalition forces to rebuild Iraq immediately after the fall of Saddam Hussein;
+- Defending the central figure in the federal criminal investigation into fraud and corruption by coalition forces rebuilding Iraq immediately after the fall of Saddam Hussein;

 - Obtaining a $12.4 million attachment in connection with a London arbitration on behalf of a large Middle Eastern telecommunications carrier;

-- Representing a New Orleans-based minority owned company hired as the prime contractor in the Superstorm Sandy recovery efforts in a $22 million arbitration with the State of New Jersey; and
+- Representing a New Orleans-based minority owned company hired as the prime contractor in the Superstorm Sandy recovery efforts in a $22 million arbitration with the State of New Jersey.

-Mr. Mintz regularly represents individuals and corporations in federal criminal investigations throughout the country, and has extensive experience conducting internal corporate investigations for entities ranging from middle market businesses to Fortune 100 companies.
-He practices in the area of complex commercial litigation, federal and state governmental and regulatory investigations, securities litigation, civil RICO, Foreign Corrupt Practices Act, federal False Claims Act, healthcare and public strategy.
-He has successfully persuaded prosecutors to take no action and close investigations of prominent executives, public officials, Fortune 500 companies and other institutions.
+In his white collar defense practice, Robert regularly represents individuals and corporations in federal criminal investigations throughout the country, and has extensive experience conducting internal corporate investigations for entities ranging from middle market businesses to Fortune 100 companies.
+He has successfully persuaded prosecutors to take no action and close investigations of prominent executives, public officials, Fortune 500 companies and other institutions subject to federal and state governmental and regulatory investigations, as well as those defending against claims related to securities laws, civil RICO conduct, the Foreign Corrupt Practices Act, and the federal False Claim Act.

-Mr. Mintz is well known for his writing on legal and public policy issues, and has been published in a variety of news outlets including The Wall Street Journal, The Los Angeles Times, USA Today, The New York Daily News, The Chicago Tribune, ABCNews.com, The Huffington Post, The (UK) Guardian, The Legal Times, The National Law Journal, and The Star Ledger of Newark.
-He is also regularly quoted as an authority on corporate fraud in publications such as The New York Times, The Wall Street Journal, The Financial Times, The International Herald Tribune, The Washington Post, Business Week and Forbes.
+Robert is also well known for his writing on legal and public policy issues, and has been published in a variety of news outlets including The Wall Street Journal, The Los Angeles Times, USA Today, The New York Daily News, The Chicago Tribune, ABCNews.com, The Hill, The Huffington Post, The (UK) Guardian, and The Star Ledger of Newark.
+He is also regularly quoted as an authority on corporate fraud in publications such as The New York Times, The Wall Street Journal, The Washington Post, Business Week and Forbes.